Skip to content

 Review these questions on migraines and headaches before visiting your doctor.

-In order to learn how to relax and cope with migraines and headaches, you need to become familiar with your own breathing patterns and change them in ways that will help you relax.
+To learn how to relax and cope with migraines and headaches, you need to become familiar with your own breathing patterns and change them in ways that will help you relax.
 Your breathing pattern is often disrupted by changes in emotion.
-People who are anxious tend to hold their breath and speak in a high-pitched voice as they exhale.
-On the other hand, people who are depressed tend to sigh and speak in a low-pitched voice as they exhale.
+Some people who are anxious tend to hold their breath and speak in a high-pitched voice as they exhale.
+On the other hand, some people who are depressed tend to sigh and speak in a low-pitched voice as they exhale.

-Below are a few relaxation exercises.
-But first, be sure that you have a quiet location that is free of distractions, a comfortable body position, and a good state of mind.
-Try to block out worries and distracting thoughts.
+Here are a few relaxation exercises.
+But first, be sure that you have a quiet location that is free of distractions and a comfortable body position.
+As hard as it sounds, try to block out worries and distracting thoughts.

 • Rhythmic breathing: If your breathing is short and hurried, slow it down by taking long, slow breaths.
 Inhale slowly then exhale slowly.
 Count slowly to five as you inhale, and then count slowly to five as you exhale.
 As you exhale slowly, pay attention to how your body naturally relaxes.
 Recognizing this change will help you to relax even more.